 keyboards and other input devices, e.g., scanners, microphones and pointing devices such as a mouse, track ball, touch pad or other sensor;

 monitor(s);

 any LAN-connected devices (high-performance cables, terminals, file servers, printers, modems, etc.);

-Data communication equipment such as cell phones, wireless e-mail devices (e.g., Blackberries), etc.; and
+Data communication equipment such as cell phones, tablets, and any other internet connected devices. w; and

 UPS (Uninterruptible Power Sources) and generators.